Skip to content

 • Parent to Child:

-• If a parent resource is marked for deletion, all connections to its child resources are removed.
+• If a parent resource is marked for deletion, all connections to its children are removed.

 • If a child has no other parent, it is also marked for deletion.